I’ve Just Been Hired. Now What?

 I am excited about getting a Consulting Teacher!
 When will I hear from them?

 Consulting Teachers provide job-embedded support by creating student-centered goals paired with teacher-centered action steps focusing on areas of growth within the Danielson Framework for Teaching.
-Your Consulting Teacher will reach out to you between the first 2-3 weeks of school.
+If you are hired before January 10th, you will hear from your Consulting Teacher via email within 2-3 weeks.
+If you are hired after January 10th, you will receive information via email about participating in our Mentoring program, but you will not be assigned to a Consulting Teacher until the following school year.
 For more information about the Office of Teaching and Learning’s coaching program, click here.

 Where can I find information about the Philadelphia Federation of Teachers (PFT)?